Lola (song): Origin and inspiration

 Ray Davies claimed to have done "a bit of research with drag queens" for the song's lyrics.
 He has denied claims that the song was written about a date between himself and Candy Darling – Davies contends the two only went out to dinner together and that he had known the whole time that Darling was transgender.

-In his autobiography, Dave Davies said that he came up with the music for what would become "Lola", noting that brother Ray added the lyrics after hearing it.
-In a 1990 interview, Dave Davies stated that "Lola" was written in a similar fashion to "You Really Got Me" in that the two worked on Ray's basic skeleton of the song, saying that the song was more of a collaborative effort than many believed.
+In his autobiography, Dave Davies said that he came up with the music for what would become "Lola", noting that his brother Ray added the lyrics after hearing it.
+In a 1990 interview, Dave Davies stated that "Lola" was written similarly to "You Really Got Me" in that the two worked on Ray's basic skeleton of the song, saying that the song was more of a collaborative effort than many believed.

 Writing and recording

 Written in April 1970, "Lola" was cited by Ray Davies as the first song he wrote following a break he took to act in the 1970 Play for Today film The Long Distance Piano Player.
 Davies said that he had initially struggled with writing an opening that would sell the song, but the rest of the song "came naturally".
 He noted that he knew the song would be successful when he heard his one-year-old daughter singing the chorus, stating, "She was crawling around singing 'la la, la la Lola.'
 I thought, 'If she can join in and sing, Kinks fans can do it.'"

 Initial recordings of the song began in April 1970, but, as the band's bassist John Dalton remembered, recording for "Lola" took particularly long, stretching into the next month.
 During April, four to five versions were attempted, utilizing different keys as well as varying beginnings and styles.
 In May, new piano parts were added to the backing track by John Gosling, the band's new piano player who had just been auditioned.
 Vocals were also added at this time.
 The song was then mixed during that month.
 Mick Avory remembered the recording sessions for the song positively, saying that it "was fun, as it was the Baptist's [John Gosling's] first recording with us".

 The guitar opening on the song was produced as a result of combining the sound of a Martin guitar and a vintage Dobro resonator guitar.
 Ray Davies cited this blend of guitar sounds for the song's unique guitar sound.